cxl-micron-reskit/famfs/markdown/famfs-cli-reference.md

     -g|--gid=<gid>   - Specify uid (default is current user's gid) -v|verbose       - print debugging output while executing the command

-NOTE 1: 'famfs cp' will never overwite an existing file, which is a side-effect
+NOTE 1: 'famfs cp' will never overwrite an existing file, which is a side-effect
-        of the facts that famfs never does delete, truncate or allocate-onn-write NOTE 2: you need this tool to copy a file into a famfs file system, but the standard 'cp' can be used to copy FROM a famfs file system.
+        of the facts that famfs never does delete, truncate or allocate-on-write NOTE 2: you need this tool to copy a file into a famfs file system, but the standard 'cp' can be used to copy FROM a famfs file system.
         If you inadvertently copy files into famfs using the standard 'cp' (or